History of Brittany: Revolutionary period

-Many Bretons, especially members of the merchant class, were sympathetic to the monarchy during the French Revolution.
-In 1791, Bretons began to plan a re-establishment of the Estates General of the province, and a return to the three-tiered system.
-The Marquis de la Rouërie was a significant figure in this plot but ultimately ended up in hiding after a secret agent divulged his participation to Georges Danton.
+Many Bretons, especially members of the merchant class, remained sympathetic to the monarchy during the French Revolution.
+In 1791, Bretons began to plan a re-establishment of the Estates General of the province, and a return to the estates of the realm system.
+Charles Armand Tuffin, marquis de la Rouërie was a significant figure in this plot but ultimately ended up in hiding after a secret agent divulged his participation to Georges Danton.

-Despite the obstacle posed by one of the plot's major architects going into hiding, the insurrection continued on aided by the English, as they desired access to the ports on Brittany's coast.
-Brittany was especially vulnerable to the British since the Breton naval fleet was weakened by September 1793 due to previous mutinies and the restructuring of the military.
+Despite the obstacle posed by one of the plot's major architects going into hiding, the insurrection continued on, aided by the Kingdom of Great Britain, as the British desired continued access to the ports on Brittany's coast.
+Brittany was especially open to British landings since the French Navy presence in the region was weakened by September 1793 due to previous mutinies and the restructuring of the navy.
 Brittany, with its weak infrastructure, was poorly connected to the rest of France.
-The British only wanted to end the war with the goal of preserving "the old balance of power on the Continent".
 Normally, cities in Brittany were used for their naval importance, but they eventually became industrialized because of the Republic, which prepared them for war.
-The Committee of Public Safety was preparing to attack England as the English had significant influence in the towns of Saint-Malo and Brest, and some revolutionaries feared that these towns would give themselves up to the English as Toulon had done.
+The Committee of Public Safety was preparing to attack Britain as Britain had significant influence in the towns of Saint-Malo and Brest, and some revolutionaries feared that these towns would place themselves under British control as Toulon had done.